Course providers welcome over 45,000 disabled students each year, meaning there’s already lots of on-campus support

 Young people with one, or both, parents serving in the UK Armed Forces, should let the university or college know about their circumstances and check what support is available.
 We strongly recommend using the personal statement to highlight the skills and strengths gained through their experiences.

 Visit the SCiP Alliance website to get more support with your application and transition to higher education.

 Armed Forces veterans and service leavers

 For those who have served in the UK Armed Forces, or are preparing to transition into civilian life, there are a number of resources and initiatives available to help with applying for a higher education course.

 Read more about the support available on the MoD’s Career Transitions Partnership website.

 Students from Gypsy, Traveller, Roma, Showman and Boater (GTRSB) communities

-For more information, visit the Advisory Council for the Education of Romany and other Travellers (ACERT) website.
+- The Advisory Council for the Education of Romany and other Travellers (ACERT) website